 If you happen to have a VR headset, we encourage you to view these videos in stereo!

-In VR headsets, enter this webpage, you need to choose one of the following cases.
+In VR headsets, enter this webpage, and you need to choose one of the following cases.
 After this, you can enjoy the 3D video.

 ,